andimalfresh/pet-swipe-frontend/README.md

 # PetSwipe

 PetSwipe is a mobile app that assists people in finding pets and pets in finding homes.
+The app has feathures that serve the needs of both those trying to adopt a pet and those trying to find a new home for a pet.

 # User Experience